vermont42/ProgrammaticLayout/README.md

 // 2: When you're using PL, you must set `translatesAutoresizingMaskIntoConstraints` to `false` for every control.
 If you don't, your view [won't appear](https://www.innoq.com/en/blog/ios-auto-layout-problem/).
 More explanation can be found [here](https://stackoverflow.com/a/47801753).

-// 3: In the PL approach, the `init()` function of `UIView` subclasses has two jobs: add controls it owns as subviews of itself and constrain these controls using Auto Layout or some other approach.
+// 3: In the PL approach, the `init()` function of a `UIView` subclass has two jobs: add controls it owns as subviews of itself and constrain these controls using Auto Layout or some other approach.
 More details below.

 // 4: This line is self-explanatory but critical.

 // 5: This section of `init()` constrains the `UIView`'s controls, in this case just `table`.
 There are many approaches to coding Auto Layout constraints.
 This app uses [NSLayoutAnchor](https://developer.apple.com/documentation/uikit/nslayoutanchor).
-Sticking with first-party solutions, you could use [NSLayoutConstraint](https://developer.apple.com/documentation/uikit/nslayoutconstraint) or [Visual Format Language](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage.html) (VFL).
+Sticking with first-party solutions, you could also use [NSLayoutConstraint](https://developer.apple.com/documentation/uikit/nslayoutconstraint) or [Visual Format Language](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage.html) (VFL).
 The Author avoids `NSLayoutConstraint` because the API is verbose and error-prone.
 He avoid VFL because its use of `String`s is error-prone and does not leverage type-checking to catch programmer errors.

 Paul Hudson has [written up](https://www.hackingwithswift.com/articles/9/best-alternatives-to-auto-layout) five third-party Auto Layout alternatives.
 The Author confirms, based on experience, that one of them, [SnapKit](https://github.com/SnapKit/SnapKit), is highly functional and intuitive.
 He does not use it currently, however, for four reasons:
 1. `NSLayoutAnchor` works for his needs.
-2. He finds `NSLayoutAnchor`'s' API pleasant with an addition discuss in Step 12.
+2. He finds `NSLayoutAnchor`'s API pleasant with an addition discussed in Step 12.
 3. He prefers to avoid third-party dependencies when possible.
 4. When problems occur in development with wrapped APIs, including the Auto Layout APIs, wrappers make errors more difficult to diagnose and fix.

-A full-blown explanation of `NSLayoutConstraint` is beyond the scope of tutorial, but an overview discussion follows.
+A full-blown explanation of `NSLayoutAnchor` is beyond the scope of tutorial, but an overview discussion follows.

 All `UIView`s, including the containing view, have top, bottom, leading, trailing, and center anchors.
 The approach is to pin anchors of `UIView`s to the anchors of other `UIView`s, optionally with constant space between anchors.

-The containing view's anchors, for example `.leadingAnchor` and `.centerYAnchor`, can be accessed directly.
-Views have two additional properties, [layoutMarginsGuide](https://developer.apple.com/documentation/uikit/uiview/1622651-layoutmarginsguide) and [safeAreaLayoutGuide](https://developer.apple.com/documentation/uikit/uiview/2891102-safearealayoutguide). `layoutMarginsGuide` is a "layout guide representing the view’s margins".
+The containing `UIView`'s anchors, for example `.leadingAnchor` and `.centerYAnchor`, can be accessed directly.
+The content `UIView`s of `UIViewController`s have two additional properties, [layoutMarginsGuide](https://developer.apple.com/documentation/uikit/uiview/1622651-layoutmarginsguide) and [safeAreaLayoutGuide](https://developer.apple.com/documentation/uikit/uiview/2891102-safearealayoutguide). `layoutMarginsGuide` is a "layout guide representing the view’s margins".
 Because content can be inside the margins but hidden behind a `UITabBar` or `UINavigationBar`, this property does not entirely encompass the concept of the space where user-visible controls should go.
 Pinning the top- and bottom-most controls to the `safeAreaLayoutGuide`, which does not include the hidden area, prevents controls from being hidden by `UINavigationBar`s or `UITabBar`s.

 In the code you pasted, the goal is for the content, the cat table, to extend to the left and right margins, so the code uses `layoutMarginsGuide.leadingAnchor` and `layoutMarginsGuide.trailingAnchor`.
 The cat table should _not_ be hidden behind a `UINavigationBar` or `UITabBar`, however, so the code pins the top and bottom of the cat table to `safeAreaLayoutGuide.topAnchor` and `safeAreaLayoutGuide.bottomAnchor`, respectively.